Anna042023/CrossCityBench/README.md

 | Unrelated text‑to‑SQL/vector‑DB citations | Present in introduction | Removed | Introduction |

 ### Traceability of the decision matrix.
 To address the concern that the decision matrix is a qualitative summary, we will make every entry in Table XI explicitly traceable to the specific figures, tables, and metric values that support it.
 This transforms the matrix from a heuristic guide into a verifiable, evidence‑grounded decision aid.
-Table 5 maps each row of the revised decision matrix to its supporting quantitative evidence and, where applicable, the correction applied.
+The following table maps each row of the revised decision matrix to its supporting quantitative evidence and, where applicable, the correction applied.

-**Table 5.
-Traceability mapping for the revised decision matrix (Table XI).**
+**Table: Traceability mapping for the revised decision matrix (Table XI).**

 | Constraint | Recommended paradigm | Key quantitative evidence | Supporting reference | Correction applied |
 |------------|----------------------|--------------------------|----------------------|-------------------|